rivms/workshop-edge-to-cloud/step-001-software-install-edge-device/README.md

 ### Repository Configuration
 The VM needs additional configuration before the edge runtime can be install.
 Run the steps below via the SSH session
-1. Follow the steps on this documentation page for[Ubuntu 18.04](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?tabs=linux#prerequisites)
+1. Follow the steps on this documentation page for installing the [pre-requisites for Ubuntu 18.04](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?tabs=linux#prerequisites)

 ### Install Moby
 The [Moby](https://mobyproject.org/) engine is the  officially supported container engine for Azure IoT Edge